josheagull1/Project-2/README.md

 # Project-2
-All .fasta and json files must be downloaded and uploaded to jupyter notebook along with either the .py and/or .ipnyb file
+Under "view code" all .fasta and json files must be downloaded and uploaded to jupyter notebook along with either the .py and/or .ipnyb file